openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Usage of `client_metadata` or `client_metadata_uri` parameters with `client_id` that the AS might be seeing for the first time is mutualy exclusive with the registration mechanism where Self-Issued OP assigns `client_id` to the RP after receiving RP's metadata.

-## Error Response
+This document also defines the following additional error codes and error descriptions:

-This document defines the following additional error codes and error descriptions:
+`vp_formats_not_supported`

-`vp_formats_not_supported`: The AS does not support any of the formats requested by the RP such as those included in the `vp_formats` registration parameter.
+- The Wallet does not support any of the formats requested by the RP such as those included in the `vp_formats` registration parameter.

 # Encoding of Presented Verifiable Presentations